CYLaiMDPhD/Election_Analysis/README.md

 # Election_Analysis

-*Note: This repository was generated to fulfill assignments (Module 3 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-Challenge submitted on 11-5-21 for grading.*
+*Note: This repository was generated to fulfill assignments (Module 3 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Boot Camp.
+The analysis, content, and format of this report were based on the grading rubric.*

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+An election audit has been requested by a state board of elections for a recent congressional race.
+The following specific results and analyses are requested:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.